 How can you be sure there are no gaps in your in-house team’s knowledge or experience?
 You can’t.

-With an external consultancy, you'll get expert support for all your HR needs because they have a large pool of talent to draw from to support their clients.
-And as new issues or technologies emerge, they can respond by bringing in additional specialist support as they know they’ll make a return on that investment across multiple clients.
+With an external consultancy, you’ll get expert support for all your HR needs because they have a large pool of talent to draw from to support their clients.
+As new issues or technologies emerge, they can respond by bringing in additional specialist support, knowing they’ll make a return on that investment across multiple clients.

 Outsourcing HR is more flexible and scalable

-With job vacancies at their highest level for years, the talent pool is small, making the recruitment process incredibly challenging.
-While this presents a good case for having great HR support to help you recruit, it also demonstrates the value in outsourcing your HR requirements in order to give you access to a flexible resource that can scale up or down as needed.
-This means if you have short-term peaks in demand or your business suddenly takes off, or you need to reduce your requirements, it can be done with minimal disruption to your business.
+With job vacancies at their highest level for years, the talent pool is small, making the recruitment process challenging.
+While this presents a good case for having great HR support to help you recruit, it also highlights the value in outsourcing your HR requirements to give you access to a flexible resource that can scale up or down as needed.
+If you have short-term peaks in demand, or your business suddenly takes off, or you need to reduce your requirements, adjustments can be made with minimal disruption to your business.

-A big part of HR's role can be to manage conflict or injustices in workplace decision making, but this is difficult for an in-house HR team because they are personally involved with their employer.
-That's why companies often turn to external agencies who have no allegiance to the company, so can be completely impartial.
+A significant part of HR’s role can be to manage conflict or injustices in workplace decision-making, but this is challenging for an in-house HR team because they are personally involved with their employer.
+That’s why companies often turn to external agencies with no allegiance to the company, ensuring complete impartiality.

-So, if you're feeling overwhelmed with the prospect of appointing an in-house HR team, or just don't have the budget for it, outsourcing your HR needs is a great option.
-And luckily, there are plenty of companies who offer these services.
-Do some research and find one that fits your company culture and ethos - you won't regret it!
+So, if you’re feeling overwhelmed with the prospect of appointing an in-house HR team, or just don’t have the budget for it, outsourcing your HR needs is a wise choice.
+Luckily, there are plenty of companies that offer these services.
+Do some research and find one that aligns with your company culture and ethos – you won’t regret it!

-To learn more about how Lodge Court can help you, get in touch with us today.
+To learn more about how Lodge Court can assist you, get in touch with us today.